Engineering undergraduates take first place in 2021 ACC InVenture Prize competition

 NC State served as host for the competition, which was held virtually this year on Wednesday, April 21.
 Thirteen of the 15 universities that make up the ACC competed for $30,000 in prizes.
 First and second place winners received $15,000 and $10,000, respectively, and were chosen by three industry judges.

-Second place went to Brave Virtual Worlds, a team from the University of Virginia that has created a hardware and software platform to help prevent athletic injuries.
+Reachable Solutions representing the University of Pittsburgh received second place.
+Reachable Solutions helps people with limited mobility reclaim independence by assisting them to do daily tasks through simple, discreet, and affordable accessibility devices.
 The People’s Choice Award, determined by online voting in early April, was awarded to EATS2SEATS from UNC Chapel Hill, which provides fundraising opportunities for nonprofits by pairing them with event venues that need staffing help.

 To learn more about the competition, and watch video of Wednesday’s program, visit accinventureprize.com.